bcgov/nr-bcwat/backend/database_initialization/README.md

 - `run_post_import_queries` runs the queries in the `post_import_queries.py` file, which consists mostly of triggers, indices, and some manual changes to the data that needs to be made afterwards.

-- `create_compressed_file` function is used when the `--aws_upload` flag is active.
-This will export the data that is needed to populate the databse to CSV file, which is then compressed using gzip.
-The compressed file is then sent to the S3 bucket specified in the `.env` file.
-The CSV and compressed files are deleted after upload
+- `create_csv_file` function is used when the `--aws_upload` flag is active.
+This will export the data that is needed to populate the databse to a CSV file.
+The CSV file is then sent to the S3 bucket specified in the `.env` file.
+The CSV file is deleted after upload

-- `import_from_s3` is the opposite function to `create_compressed_file`.
-When the `--aws_import` flag is used, the compressed CSV files are downloaded from the S3 bucket, decompressed, then imported into the destination database.
-The CSV and compressed files are deleted after import.
+- `import_from_s3` is the opposite function to `create_csv_file`.
+When the `--aws_import` flag is used, the CSV files are opened within the S3 bucket, then imported into the destination database.
+The amount of data that is read is controlled by the `chunk_size` variable, and the reading of that chunk from S3 is done by the `open_file_in_s3` function.
+The file is read in chunks until the `chunk_start` value is larger than the `file_size` value.

 #### util.py